Sunday, January 30, 2022

 It can and it probably will.
 The entire front range of Colorado from Wyoming to New Mexico is considered a "Wildland Urban Interface" (WUI) and wildfire is always a danger.
 Every state has WUI areas--many have much more chance of this danger than Colorado does!
 You can see more information about this on this website.

-Changing climate is causing longer droughts, higher temperatures, and more frequent wind storms.
+The changing climate is causing longer droughts, higher temperatures, and more frequent wind storms.
 Urbanization is making people build in places where once only grass grew.
 The increase in our state's population and tourism is creating more danger from fire starters such as cigarettes, barbecues, fire pits, fireworks, combustion engines, campfires, etc.

 All of Colorado’s biggest fires broke out in the past two decades and each of those spanned more than 31,000 acres, according to the Colorado Department of Public Safety’s Division of Fire Prevention & Control.
 The state’s largest reported blaze was the Cameron Peak Fire, which burned more than 208,913 acres in 2020.
 The second-largest wildfire — East Troublesome — was also last year and burned nearly 194,000 acres.
 The Marshall Fire is not the most extensive in acre size but it is the most destructive property-wise.